 To preset a station to a button: Tune in the desired station.
-(See "TUNE·FILE" or "SEEK/TRACK".)
+(See "TUNE" knob or "SEEK" button.)
 Push and hold down the button until you hear a beep-this will set the station to the button.
-The preset button number will appear on the display.
+The button number will appear on the display.

-To recall a preset station: Push the button for the station you want.
-The preset button number and station frequency will appear on the display.
+To tune in to a preset station: Push the button for the station you want.
+The button number and station frequency will appear on the display.

 These systems can store one AM and two FM stations for each button.
-(The display will show "AM", "FM1" or "FM2" when you push the "AM", "FM1" or "FM2" button.)
+(The display will show "AM", "FM1" or "FM2" when you push "AM", "FM1" or "FM2".)